 Frankfurt International Airport is your gateway to central Europe and a great place to start your Romantic Fairy Tale & Berlin Self-drive tour.
 After you picked up your rental car (GPS included) you will be traveling on the Autobahn to nearby Aschaffenburg for a visit of Johannisburg Palace and Gardens (30 minutes, 47 kilometers – 30 miles – admission included).The important Renaissance Palace was built 1605-1614.

 From Aschaffenburg follow the Autobahn right into Wurzburg, hometown of the German basketball player Dirk Nowitzki, your first stop at the Romantic Road (55 minutes, 80 kilometers – 50 miles).
 Your hotel is located in the Old Town.
 The city is idyllically located in the midst of vineyards, with the medieval Fortress Marienberg towering above.
 Wurzburg is an old bishop’s seat and a lively town, proudly presenting monuments of different eras.
 Culture, art, history and hospitality are ever-present in this remarkable city!
 Fortress Marienberg (admission included), Wurzburg´s landmark, has of course changed its appearance a great deal since it was first mentioned, today the oldest part of the fortress is the “Rundkirche” (round church) which was built in the year one thousand.
 The Cathedral, the Marienkapelle, the “Alte Mainbrucke” (old bridge across the river Main ), the Juliusspital and the “Kappele” are musts, but make sure that you do not miss out on the “Furstbischofliche Residenz“, Prince Bishops Residence (admission included).
 This “Palace above all Palaces” is today a UNESCO World Heritage Site.
-Enjoy this beautiful town which offers not only cultural but also culinary highlights such as the hearty cuisine and, of course, the world famous Frankenwein (Franconia wine!).
+Enjoy this beautiful town which offers not only cultural but also culinary highlights such as the hearty cuisine and, of course, the world-famous Frankenwein (Franconia wine!).

 DAY 2 Romantic Road/ Rothenburg ob der Tauber

-A day trip to Rothenburg ob der Tauber along the Romantic Road is on your agenda on your second day of your vacation package.
-In the morning follow the Romantic Road via Bad Mergentheim (you might want to visit the market place), Weikersheim (you may want to visit the Renaissance Palace and Garden) and Creglingen (Riemenschneider Altar in the Church of the Lord) to Rothenburg ob der Tauber, one of Germany’s most beautiful medieval cities.
+A day trip to Rothenburg ob der Tauber along the Romantic Road is on your agenda on the second day of your vacation package.
+In the morning follow the Romantic Road via Bad Mergentheim (you might want to visit the marketplace), Weikersheim (you may want to visit the Renaissance Palace and Garden) and Creglingen (Riemenschneider Altar in the Church of the Lord) to Rothenburg ob der Tauber, one of Germany’s most beautiful medieval cities.
 Your hotel is located in the historic Old Town, within the Old City Walls which are surrounding the complete town center.
 Taking a walk thru this charming little town is truly a journey back in time.
 Rothenburg ob der Tauber was once a powerful free imperial town and its monuments, landmarks and buildings still bear witness to these days.
 Marvel at the half-timbered buildings and at town walls which are withstanding time since hundreds of years, protecting the city since the Middle Ages.

 Visit the town’s most famous spot, the Ploenlein square, probably the most photographed place in Rothenburg.
 The Gothic St.James Church is the town’s most prominent church, here you can take a minute and relax in quietness while you enjoy the beauty of the famous Altar of the Holy Blood and the Twelve Apostles Altar.
 Rothenburg also offers museums which are cultural highlights, such as the Christmas Museum (admission included) with an exhibition showing Christmas tradition in Germany, the Doll and Toy Museum where the history of playthings is shown, as well as the Crime Museum, where the visitor gets an insight into the law and especially its execution during the last 700 years.
 In the evening return to your hotel in Wurzburg.